oracle/terraform-provider-oci/website/docs/r/dns_record.html.markdown

 This resource provides the Record resource in Oracle Cloud Infrastructure DNS service.

-Replaces records in the specified zone with the records specified in the request body.
-If a specified record does not exist, it will be created.
+  Updates a collection of records in the specified zone.

-If the record exists, then it will be updated to represent the record in the body of the request.
-If a record in the zone does not exist in the request body, the record will be removed from the zone.
+You can update one record or all records for the specified zone depending on the changes provided in the request body.
+You can also add or remove records using this function.
+When the zone name is provided as a path parameter and `PRIVATE` is used for the scope query parameter then the viewId query parameter is required.

 ## Example Usage